kiba/Writings/fac/chp7_a_new_kingdom.md

 Factories can run for a long time, but they're really stupid like a regular computer.
 Once you scale up your factory up to a certain degree, the amount of work skyrockets because automation is not perfect.
 The system isn't as perfect in factorio, where everything pretty much run forever with no maintenance.
 Stuff breaks, parts starts doing wrong things.
 It can be really dangerous.
 That's why I usually use drones to inspect my factory.

 You can't really fix them one at a time, that would be too inefficient.
 You have to automatically fix them multiple times, but problems can be very insurmountable.
-I got no research staff.
-I need people.
+I really need people in general, not just research staffs.

-Aside from my complaint, I am working on preparing to build a cross-continental train system.
+Aside from my complaint, I am working on preparing to build a continental wide train system.
 We're going to build rail tracks, and bastions every twenty kilometers, until we connect to Vacuo and Vale.
 It's an ambitious project, and it required a lot of resources, and people.

 We need people.